tempus-app/tempus/README.md

 # 🎯  Motivation & Project Description

-Tempus is a application built for CAL & Associates, an an enterprise resource mangement company, who scouts and hires resources to fuifil their clients (banks etc.) needs.
-Prior to Tempus, CAL undertook the manual work of reviewing the resources, building standardized resumes, and handling the onboarding proccess and project assignment for their resources, losing time.
+Tempus is an application built for CAL & Associates, an enterprise resource management company, that scouts and hires resources to fulfil their clients (banks etc.) needs.
+Before Tempus, CAL undertook the manual work of reviewing the resources, building standardized resumes, and handling the onboarding process and project assignment for their resources, losing time.

-Tempus aims to smoothen this proccess by allowing resources to build profiles within the application, and for CAL to invite, manage, review and and assign resource to CAL's Client projects.
+Tempus aims to smoothen this process by allowing resources to build profiles within the application, and for CAL to invite, manage, review and assign a resource to CAL's Client projects.

 ## ⚙️  Core Features